rtw878/thoth/docs/index.rst

 Overview
 --------

-Historia Scribe is designed to help historians, archivists, and digital humanities researchers transcribe historical documents with challenging handwriting.
+Thoth is designed to help historians, archivists, and digital humanities researchers transcribe historical documents with challenging handwriting.
 The project combines modern machine learning techniques with a user-friendly interface to make historical document transcription accessible to non-technical users.